 Our market risk sensitivities are measures of our estimated change in net income and OCI for changes in interest rates and equity market price levels described above, based on interest rates, equity market prices and business mix in place as at the respective calculation dates.
 These sensitivities are calculated independently for each risk factor, generally assuming that all other risk variables stay constant.
 The sensitivities do not take into account indirect effects such as potential impacts on goodwill impairment or valuation allowances on deferred tax assets.
 The sensitivities are provided for the consolidated entity and may not be proportional across all reporting segments.
 Actual results can differ materially from these estimates for a variety of reasons, including differences in the pattern or distribution of the market shocks, the interaction between these risk factors, model error, or changes in other assumptions such as business mix, effective tax rates, policyholder behaviour, currency exchange rates and other market variables relative to those underlying the calculation of these sensitivities.
 The extent to which actual results may differ from the indicative ranges will generally increase with larger capital market movements.
-Our sensitivities as at December 31, 2015 have been included for comparative purposes only.
+Our sensitivities as at December 31, 2016 have been included for comparative purposes only.

-The sensitivities reflect the composition of our assets and liabilities as at December 31, 2016 and December 31, 2015, respectively.
+The sensitivities reflect the composition of our assets and liabilities as at December 31, 2017 and December 31, 2016, respectively.
 Changes in these positions due to new sales or maturities, asset purchases/sales, or other management actions could result in material changes to these reported sensitivities.
 In particular, these sensitivities reflect the expected impact of hedging activities based on the hedge programs in place as at the December 31 calculation dates.
 The actual impact of hedging activity can differ materially from that assumed in the determination of these indicative sensitivities due to ongoing hedge re-balancing activities, changes in the scale or scope of hedging activities, changes in the cost or general availability of hedging instruments, basis risk (i.e., the risk that hedges do not exactly replicate the underlying portfolio experience), model risk, and other operational risks in the ongoing management of the hedge programs or the potential failure of hedge counterparties to perform in accordance with expectations.

-The sensitivities are based on methods and assumptions in effect as at December 31, 2016 and December 31, 2015, as applicable.
+The sensitivities are based on methods and assumptions in effect as at December 31, 2017 and December 31, 2016, as applicable.
 Changes in the regulatory environment, accounting or actuarial valuation methods, models, or assumptions (including changes to the ASB promulgated URR) after those dates could result in material changes to these reported sensitivities.
 Changes in interest rates and equity market prices in excess of the ranges illustrated may result in other than proportionate impacts.

-Our hedging programs may themselves expose us to other risks, including basis risk (i.e., the risk that hedges do not exactly replicate the underlying portfolio experience), derivative counterparty credit risk, and increased levels of liquidity risk, model risk and other operational risks.
+Our hedging programs may themselves expose us to other risks, including basis risk (i.e., the risk that hedges do not exactly replicate the underlying portfolio experience), volatility risk, derivative counterparty credit risk, and increased levels of liquidity risk, model risk and other operational risks.
 These factors may adversely impact the net effectiveness, costs, and financial viability of maintaining these hedging programs and therefore adversely impact our profitability and financial position.
-While our hedging programs are intended to mitigate these effects (e.g., hedge counterparty credit risk is managed by maintaining broad diversification, dealing primarily with highly rated counterparties, and transacting through ISDA agreements that generally include applicable credit support annexes), residual risk, potential reported earnings and capital volatility remain.
+While our hedging programs are intended to mitigate these effects (e.g., hedge counterparty credit risk is managed by maintaining broad diversification, dealing primarily with highly rated counterparties, and transacting through over-the-counter contracts, cleared through central clearing houses, exchange-traded contracts or bilateral over-the-counter contracts negotiated directly between counterparties that include credit support annexes), residual risk, potential reported earnings and capital volatility remain.